danb235/transcribe-live/README.md

 If no arguments or only partial arguments are provided, the program enters an interactive mode:

-- **Model Selection**: The program will list all available Whisper models.
+- Model Selection: The program will list all available Whisper models.
 You can select the desired model by typing its corresponding letter (e.g., 'b' for base).
-- **Audio Source and Device**: If the audio source or device is not specified, the program will list all available audio input and output devices.
+- Audio Source and Device: If the audio source or device is not specified, the program will list all available audio input and output devices.
 You can then select the appropriate device by typing its number.

 This mode is designed to be user-friendly, especially for those unfamiliar with command-line arguments.